-Whether you’re a business development manager for a recruitment agency, a B2B salesperson or simply interested in sales, you will have noticed that social selling (much like social recruiting) is all the rage.
+Whether you’re a business development manager for a recruiting agency, a B2B salesperson, or simply interested in sales, you will have noticed that social selling (much like social recruiting) is all the rage.
 But how do you get started with social selling?

 Why is social selling important?

-The 5 pillars of social selling success are:
+The five pillars of social selling success are:

 First and foremost I recommend that you get in on LinkedIn.
 While you can use the free version, I do recommend you get the professional edition because you get access to the Sales Navigator.
 If you’re looking to get hold of the people and looking and searching for people, then the Sales Navigator will help you.
 You’ve got to move away from the traditional, “I’ve set up my LinkedIn profile as a way of attracting recruiters for my next job” and actually create what I would call a bio-centric profile.